ablab/spades/docs/getting-started.md

 # Quick start

+- SPAdes assembler supports:
-SPAdes is an assembler for second-generation sequencing data (Illumina or IonTorrent).
-PacBio and Nanopore reads are supported *only* as supplementary data.
-SPAdes can assemble genomes, metagenomes, transcriptomes, viral genomes etc.
+  - Assembly of second-generation sequencing data (Illumina or IonTorrent);
+  - PacBio and Nanopore reads that are used as supplementary data only.

+- SPAdes allows to assemble genomes, metagenomes, transcriptomes, viral genomes etc.

 1. Download SPAdes binaries for [Linux](https://github.com/ablab/spades/releases/latest/) or [MacOS](https://github.com/ablab/spades/releases/latest/).